-The Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) published evidence-based guidelines for the use of POEM to treat achalasia in 2021 (Kohn, 2021).
-The expert panel made the following four recommendations for adults and children with achalasia:
+The Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) published its own evidence-based guidelines for the use of POEM to treat achalasia in 2021 (Kohn, 2021).
+Four suggestions were reached by the expert group for adults and children with achalasia.
+These include the following:

-- For adult and pediatric patients with type I and type II achalasia, POEM or LHM may be used for treatment based on a collaborative decision-making process between the surgeon and the patient (conditional recommendation; very low certainty evidence). - For type III adult or pediatric achalasia, the panel recommends POEM over LHM (expert opinion). - In patients with achalasia, the panel recommends POEM over PD (strong recommendation, moderate certainty evidence). - For patients concerned about post-operative proton pump inhibitor use, the panel recommends either POEM or PD, depending on patient and surgeon preferences (conditional recommendation, very low certainty evidence).
+- Adult and pediatric patients with type I and type II achalasia may be treated with POEM or LHM based on collaborative decision-making between surgeon and patient (conditional recommendation; very low certainty evidence). - For type III adult or pediatric achalasia, the panel suggests POEM over LHM (expert opinion). - In patients with achalasia, the panel recommends POEM over PD (strong recommendation, moderate certainty evidence). - For patients who are concerned about post-operative proton pump inhibitor use, the panel suggests using either POEM or PD, depending on patient and surgeon preferences (conditional recommendation, very low certainty evidence).